4-H Youth Development

 WHAT IS 4-H?

 In 4‑H, we believe in the power of young people.
 We see that every child has valuable strengths and real influence to improve the world around us.
-4‑H is delivered by Cooperative Extension—a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
+4‑H is delivered by the Cooperative Extension Program—a community of more than 100 public universities across the nation that provide experiences where young people learn by doing.
 For more than 100 years, 4‑H has welcomed young people of all beliefs and backgrounds, giving kids a voice to express who they are and how they make their lives and communities better.